“The Chemical Ecology of Microbiome Interactions”

 The 2018 Suddath Symposium showcases microbiome research unified by the goal of understanding the chemistry and ecology of microbe-microbe and microbe-host interactions.
 This topic spans diverse fields, including biomedicine and genomics, chemical ecology, biogeochemical cycling, environmental science, biophysics, and the evolution of microbial interactions, including those involving pathogens.
 The Symposium is intended to spark discussion of concepts that span systems, and will therefore feature leaders in both environmental and human microbiome research."

-For complete symposium info and registration, visit: Suddath Symposium website
+For complete symposium information and registration visit: Suddath Symposium website

 The 2018 Suddath Symposium is supported by the Parker H. Petit Institute of Bioengineering & Bioscience at Georgia Tech.